 Meeting & Study Rooms

-The Rio Rancho Public Libraries provide public meeting spaces at both of our locations.
+The Rio Rancho Public Library provides public meeting spaces.
 Local, civic, community or non-profit organizations are welcome to use these rooms for meetings during open library hours.

 For first time users, please complete an initial application about your group here.